Natural Tick Repellent Spray: The Protocol That Works For Me

 Why This Natural Tick Repellent System Works in Layers

-The DMSO castor oil skin blend creates a localized chemical barrier at the most vulnerable skin areas, ankles, wrists, and neck, where ticks most commonly make first contact.
+The DMSO castor oil roller applied to the ankles, wrists, neck, and waistband creates a localized external barrier at the skin areas ticks most commonly target first.

 References